-As of 1 January 2021, the Company's lending only consists of residential mortgage lending, hence there will be little, or no, impact from the personal loans lending on loss levels during 2021 onwards.
+As of 1 January 2021, the Company's lending only consists of residential mortgage lending.

 Strategy

 The core strategy of the Company is to understand each new borrower's financial situation in detail, not just relying on historic data, but also ensuring that they, going forward, have the capability to afford the loan from the Company together with all other financial obligations they may have.
 When refinancing other financial obligations, the aim is to decrease the monthly payment for financial debts for the borrower.